 A caregiver assists a young man attempting to stand up from his wheelchair

-Life care planning is all about finding the right lifetime care, and determining the costs, for a chronically disabled patient.
+Life care planning is all about the right care and the right costs for a chronically disabled patient.
 Each life care plan is very different to suit the needs of the patient; No two injuries or illnesses are the same, therefore no two programs are ever the same either.

 Locations Served: The entire United States and its territories as well as the Caribbean